mayinx/mayinx.github.io/_posts/2016-11-30-how-to-setup-a-multi-site-solution-with-camaleon-cms-heroku.markdown

 Setting up a custom domain for your heroku app allows ... need a custom domain not only to make your app accessible via default heroku domain name (like yourapp.herokuapp.com) , but to enable wildcard sudomains as well.  ...
 The following assumes that you have registered a domain already that you wish to use a custom doamin for your heroku app.

-a) DNS-Settings / Domain-Registrar
+### a) DNS-Settings (Domain-Registrar / DNS Provider)

 We need to map your custom root domain and it's subdomains to your Heroku app (i.e. your app's default Heroku domain name which funtions as DNS Target - e. g. `yourapp.herokuapp.com`).
 The root (or naked) custom domain in our example is `yourdomain.com` - and the term subdomain covers everything that might be prepended to this root domain, be it `www` (like in `www.yourdomain.com`) or any other subdomain you can think of (in "wildcard notation": `*.yourdomain.com`).
 So all in all we have to create 3 DNS records: 1 for your custom root domain, 1 for its subdomain `www` and 1 "catch-all"/wildcard-record for all its other possible but non existing subdomains.

-Depending on where you registered &/ host your domain or what service-plan you chosse, the process of mapping your root domain and its subdomains to your Heroku app via DNS-records may differ - as well as the types of DNS-records you must use.
+Depending on where you registered &/ host your domain or what service-plan you choose, the process of mapping your root domain and its subdomains to your Heroku app via DNS-records may differ - as well as the types of DNS-records you must use.
 Some DNS providers for example offer so called ALIAS-records for the mapping of root domains to a specific DNS-Target (like DNSimpel or PointDNS), others utilize ANAME- or CNAME-records for this task (see the Heroku Dev Center for an overiew: https://devcenter.heroku.com/articles/custom-domains#configuring-dns-for-root-domains or simply check with your provider).
 And to resolve www and wildcard subdomains to your Heroku-app, you need to create 2 CNAME-records, one of them a so called wildcard DNS record - a record type that's not supported by every Service.
-So in the worst case the creation of the desired mapping seems even "impossible", since not every Service / Provider permits you to perform the necessary DNS-Settings (see GoDaddy for instance) - but no worries: If that's the case you must take a "little detour" (covered below), that's all.
+So in the worst case the creation of the desired mapping seems "impossible" on first sight, since not every Service / Provider permits you to perform the necessary DNS-Settings (see GoDaddy for instance) - but no worries: If that's the case you must take a "little detour", that's all.
+Using DNSimple and GoDaddy as an example both scenarios are covered below :

-Sceanario a) Domain Service / Registrar permits CNAME-Records inkl.
+#### Sceanario a) Your Domain Service / Registrar permits CNAME-Records inkl.
 WildCard-records (e.g. DNSimple)
 ------

 If you host your domain with an awesome service like DNSimple the name really says it all, because setting up the necessary DNS-records is indeed pretty simple: